Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial Z}{\partial t} &= -\left(\mathbf{v}\cdot\nabla\right)Z - \frac{\zetabi}{\rho}\cdot\nabla p + \zetabi\cdot\left(\mathbf{v}\times\mathbf{f}\right) + \left(\mathbf{f} + \zetabi\right)\cdot\nabla k + \zetabi\cdot\mathbf{g} + \zetabi\cdot\mathbf{f}_R\nonumber\\ &+ \frac{\mathbf{v}}{\rho^2}\cdot\left(\nabla\rho\times\nabla p\right) - \mathbf{v}\cdot\left(\mathbf{f} + \zetabi\right)\nabla\cdot\mathbf{v} + \mathbf{v}\cdot\left(\nabla\times\mathbf{f}_R\right). \end{align} \]

-The square $\zetabi^2$ of the relative vorticity $\zetabi$ is called local enstrophy.
-It applies
+The square $\zetabi^2$ of the relative vorticity $\zetabi$ is called the local enstrophy.
+One has

 \[ \begin{align} \frac{\partial\zetabi^2}{\partial t} = 2\zetabi\cdot\frac{\partial\zetabi}{\partial t} \end{align} \]

-At this point we limit ourselves to two-dimensional, incompressible flows.
-In this case applies
+At this point, one restricts oneself to two-dimensional, incompressible flows.
+In this case, one has

 \[ \begin{align} \newoverline{\eta} = \newoverline{\zeta} + \newoverline{f} = \text{const.} \Rightarrow \newoverline{\zeta} = \text{const.}\tag{15.113}\label{eq:enstropy_deriv_0} \end{align} \]